Demolition of monuments to Alexander Pushkin in Ukraine

+Since the 2022 Russian invasion Pushkin is viewed in Ukraine as a Russian propaganda symbol.
+Hence since the Russian invasion dozens of local Pushkin monuments and hundreds of Pushkin streets in Ukraine have been dismantled and the streets renamed.

-History
+History and incidents

+Prior to 2022 Pushkin was the third most common historical figure represented in Ukraine's streetscapes.
+In 2021 thousands of toponymic objects in Ukraine were named after him.
+In Poltava Oblast alone, as of February 24, 2022, 120 toponymic objects were named after Pushkin.

-According to Volodymyr Yermolenko, Russian literature has been a vehicle of the country’s imperial project and nationalist world-view.
-Pushkin's poem Poltava recounts the revolt of Ukrainian Cossack hetman Ivan Mazepa against Tsar Peter the Great from the Russian point of view and portrays Mazepa as a lecherous traitor.
+Ukrainian researcher Volodymyr Yermolenko claimed that Russian literature has been a "vehicle of the country’s imperial project and nationalist world-view," giving as examples Pushkin, Lermontov and Gogol.
+He mentioned Pushkin's poem Poltava, which recounts the revolt of Ukrainian Cossack hetman Ivan Mazepa against Tsar Peter the Great during the Swedish invasion of Russia and portrays Mazepa – who had sided with the invading Swedes – as a lecherous traitor.
 Following the Russian invasion of Ukraine in February 2022, Pushkin's situation turned out to be quite similar to the destruction of monuments to Lenin known as Leninopad.
 The phenomenon was dubbed "Pushkinopad" (Пушкінопад) by Ukrainians, a pun literally translated as "Pushkinfall", with the coinage of "-пад" being akin to English words suffixed with "fall" as in "waterfall", "snowfall", etc.